axelvaldez/radical-companies/_posts/missing chapters/2022-05-03-radical-companies-for-the-impatient.markdown

   <p style="margin-bottom:10px; ">Rosedale Distribution<a href="#en06"><sup id="bm06">6&nbsp;</sup></a> is our name for a practice that we first heard from entrepreneur Philip Rosedale,</p>
   <ul>
    <li>
-    <p style="margin: 0 auto 6px auto; ">As the company grows, cash and shares are put out for distribution every month.</p>
+    <p style="margin-bottom:6px; margin-left;0;">As the company grows, cash and shares are put out for distribution every month.</p>
    </li>
    <li>
-    <p style="margin: 0 auto 6px auto; ">Every member gets an equal portion of the wealth the company generated.
+    <p style="margin-bottom:6px; margin-left;0;">Every member gets an equal portion of the wealth the company generated.
 But they don&rsquo;t get to keep these goodies for themselves: they have to distribute them to other members.</p>
    </li>
    <li>
-    <p style="margin: 0 auto 6px auto; ">They give it to anybody they feel has contributed the most during the month.
+    <p style="margin-bottom:6px; margin-left;0;">They give it to anybody they feel has contributed the most during the month.
 Each person knows best who has meaningfully contributed.</p>
    </li>
    <li>
-    <p style="margin: 0 auto 6px auto; ">Each person decides how much to give to whom based on whatever criteria &ldquo;feels right&rdquo; to them.</p>
+    <p style="margin-bottom:6px; margin-left;0;">Each person decides how much to give to whom based on whatever criteria &ldquo;feels right&rdquo; to them.</p>
    </li>
   </ul>